helium/HIP/0009-non-helium-hotspots.md

 ## Levels of Trust

-We introduce the concept of Levels of trust, defining constraints, relationships and progress of what it means for a hotspot to be in a particular Level and subsequently transition between Levels.
-This is akin to a character Leveling up in a game, except the characters are hotspots!

 Below is a visual representation of the aforementioned Levels, the most important takeaway here is that any higher Level encompasses all the benefits and constraints of the lower Levels (with a few exceptions).